2dav/mvtime/README.md

 Rgb(u8, u8, u8)
 ```

-*If you found some interesting usage, do miss some features, or just want to share your configuration,
+*If you found some interesting usage, do miss some features, or just wants to share your configuration,
 feel free to fill the issue.*